rafsanahmad/Picsum-Photo-Browsing/README.md

 4. `Retrofit` for REST API communication
 5. `Coroutine` for Network call
 6. `Lifecycle`, `ViewModel`
-7. `LiveData`
+7. Kotlin `Flow`
 8. `Room` for local database.
 9. `Glide` for image loading.
+10. `Paging 3` with `RemoteMediator` for smooth infinite scroll.
-10. `Custom fileprovider` for writing & reading files into internal storage.
+11. `Custom fileprovider` for writing & reading files into internal storage.
-11. `Swipe Refresh Layout` for pull-to-refresh  `RecyclerView`.
+12. `Swipe Refresh Layout` for pull-to-refresh  `RecyclerView`.
-12. `Mockito` & `Junit` for Unit testing.
+13. `Mockito` & `Junit` for Unit testing.
-13. `Robolectric` for Instrumentation testing
+14. `Robolectric` for Instrumentation testing
-14. `Truth` for Assertion in testing.
+15. `Truth` for Assertion in testing.
-15. `Photo View` for zoom in/out image.
+16. `Photo View` for zoom in/out image.

 ## Testing